keptn/lifecycle-toolkit/docs-new/docs/reference/crd-reference/metricsprovider.md

 ```

 > **Note**
-Setting the `.spec.secretKeyRef.key` field in `KeptnMetricsProvider` is not needed,
+Setting the `.spec.secretKeyRef.key` field in `KeptnMetricsProvider` is not necessary,
 as `user` and `password` key names are required to be present in the linked Secret.
 Setting this field won't have any effect.